kenkyking/LogisticsShippingRates/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Enforcement
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
+All complaints will be reviewed and investigated.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of